 Kermit Nash counsels domestic and international clients on legal issues connected with their business operations, governance, strategy and investments.
 Privately held domestic and international corporations rely on Kermit to advise them on transactions ranging from mergers and acquisitions and sales development to distribution, licensing and financing.
-In his nearly 20 years of practice, he has represented both acquirers and investors, including private equity funds and venture capital firms, hedge funds and wealth funds.
+In his 22 years of practice, he has represented both acquirers and investors, including private equity funds and venture capital firms, hedge funds and wealth funds.
+Kermit often leads transactions including building a team of professional advisors, starting years in advance to maximize exits for clients.
 This breadth of experience, together with the hundreds of deals he has led, positions him to handle complex transactions involving multiple jurisdictions.